-FOR THE PURPOSE OF UPDATING THE ) RESOLUTION NO. 09- 4069 TRANSPORTATION PLANNING PUBLIC INVOLVEMENT POLICY TO ) Introduced by Michael Jordan, with CONFORM TO PUBLIC INVOLVEMENT ) Concurrence of David Bragdon REQUIREMENTS IN THE CURRENT FEDERAL ) Concurrence of Bavia Biagaon TRANSPORTATION AUTHORIZATION ACT ) WHEREAS, federal transportation legislation requires urban areas, through a Metropolitan Planning Organization (MPO), to develop and implement continuing and comprehensive Transportation planning processes that include a public involvement process that is periodically reviewed and updated; and WHEREAS, the last review and update occurred in 2004; and WHEREAS, the most current transportation authorization act, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), includes new and enhanced public involvement requirements; and WHEREAS, the first State of Oregon land use goal is public involvement; and WWW.DELG M WHEREAS, Metro supports the goals of providing complete information, timely public notice and early and continuing involvement of the public in the development and review of Metro's transportation plans, programs and projects and constantly seeks ways to improve public involvement processes; and WHEREAS, Metro involved the Metro Committee on Citizen Involvement (MCCI) in reviewing the public involvement policy; and WHEREAS Metro provided for a 45-day public comment period between May 21 and July 6, 2009, during which time the draft policy was posted on the Metro's web site and electronically distributed to the cities and counties within Metro's jurisdictional boundary as well as to individuals and groups on all relevant interested parties lists; NOW THEREFORE, BE IT RESOLVED, by the Metro Council that the Public Involvement Policy for Transportation Planning, as revised in Exhibit A attached and incorporated into this resolution, becomes the practice in Metro's overall regional transportation planning process.
-ADOPTED by the Metro Council this 10 th day of September, 2009.
-David Bragdon, Council President Approved as to Form: Daniel B. Cooper, Metro Attorney www.oregonmetro.gov
+FOR THE PURPOSE OF UPDATING THE ) RESOLUTION NO. 09- 4069 TRANSPORTATION PLANNING PUBLIC INVOLVEMENT POLICY TO ) Introduced by Michael Jordan, with CONFORM TO PUBLIC INVOLVEMENT ) Concurrence of David Bragdon REQUIREMENTS IN THE CURRENT FEDERAL ) Concurrence of Bavia Biagaon TRANSPORTATION AUTHORIZATION ACT ) WHEREAS, federal transportation legislation requires urban areas, through a Metropolitan Planning Organization (MPO), to develop and implement continuing and comprehensive Transportation planning processes that include a public involvement process that is periodically reviewed and updated; and WHEREAS, the last review and update occurred in 2004; and WHEREAS, the most current transportation authorization act, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), includes new and enhanced public involvement requirements; and WHEREAS, the first State of Oregon land u use goal is public involvement; and WHEREAS, Metro supports the goals of providing complete information, timely public notice and early and continuing involvement of the public in the development and review of Metro's transportation plans, programs and projects and constantly seeks ways to improve public involvement processes; and WHEREAS, Metro involved the Metro Conthe public involvement policy; and nmittee on Citizen Involvement (MCCI) in reviewing ablic comment period between May 21 and July 6, on the Metro's web site and electronically distributed hal boundary as well as to individuals and groups on by the Metro Council that the Public Involvement hibit A attached and incorporated into this resolution, asportation planning process.
+ADOPTED by the Metro Council this 10 th c lay of September, 2009.
+D 11D 1 G 11D 11 David Bragdon, Council President Approved as to Form: Daniel B. Cooper, Metro Attorney www.oregonmetro.gov